Friday, June 27, 2025

 Anyway, as I passed one of the other riders on the way down, she said her battery gave out at around mile 37 and she couldn't fight the wind any longer.
 I gave her my wife's phone number and my wife picked her up and brought her to the hotel.

-Also, because we had our jeep available, after dinner we went out on the beach at Cape Point to watch the sunset.
+Also, because we had our jeep available, after dinner we took a few of our new friends and drove out on the beach at Cape Point to watch the sunset.

 Buxton to Ocracoke